Shrinivas lab

 Vision

 The lab’s vision is to understand and engineer how life works at the molecular and cellular scales.
 The functions of life emerge from dynamic interactions amongst billions of biomolecules that self-organize in a crowded and squishy cellular environment.
-We thus adopt an interdisciplinary approach - bridging ideas across biology, physics, computer science, and engineering to decipher fundamental scientific mechanisms while also pursuing translational applications to impact human health.
+We thus adopt an interdisciplinary approach - bridging ideas across biophysics, chemistry, computer science, and engineering to decipher fundamental scientific mechanisms while also pursuing translational applications to impact human health.
 This approach is bolstered by our extensive local ties (NU Medical School, Applied Math, Center for Synthetic Biology, National Institute for Theory and Math in Biology) and broader collaborations with scientists across the country.
 Towards and beyond the science, we believe in fostering an environment that supports the well-being and success of all members.

 If you are interested in learning more - check out our research, papers, or open positions.